Agoric/agoric-sdk/docs/architecture/0001-record-architecture-decisions.md

 **Title** These documents have names that are short noun phrases.
 For example, "ADR 1: Deployment on Ruby on Rails 3.0.10" or "ADR 9: LDAP for Multitenant Integration"

-**Status** A decision may be "proposed" if the project stakeholders haven't agreed with it yet, or "accepted" once it is agreed.
+**Status**   We will start with a date (in [ISO 8601 extended format](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates)) of when the status changed, but other metadata will only be captured in the source repository history.
+A decision may be "proposed" if the project stakeholders haven't agreed with it yet, or "accepted" once it is agreed.
 If a later ADR changes or reverses a decision, it may be marked as "deprecated" or "superseded" with a reference to its replacement.
-We will append a date (in [ISO 8601 extended format](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates)) of when the status changed, but other metadata will only be captured in the source repository history.

 **Context** This section describes the forces at play, including technological, political, social, and project local.
 These forces are probably in tension, and should be called out as such.
 The language in this section is value-neutral.
 It is simply describing facts.